farcaster-project/RFCs/05-tasks-and-events.md

 This RFC lists available tasks that MUST be supported by syncers, unless noted otherwise, and their respective output messages: `blockchain events`.
 A task produces zero or more `events` during its lifetime.

-Every task is accompanied with an `id`, a positive integer which fits into the 32-bit signed integer space.
+Every task is accompanied by an `id`, a positive integer that fits into the 32-bit signed integer space.
 This integer has no rules on its generation or any pattern required by its usage.
 Every emitted event has its own `id` field corresponding to the task which caused it.

 The `error` event is valid for every single task, and it takes the task's ID and provides an integer `code`, as well as optionally a string `message`.

 This document frequently references epochs, whose definition is dependent on the protocol in question.
 For Bitcoin, Monero, and other blockchain-based systems, the epoch is the block height.
 For systems without the context of a block height, Unix timestamps SHOULD be used.

 ### The `abort` Task
-Task consists in aborting the task with id `id`.
+Aborts the task with id `id`.

 Data:
 - `id`: the task `id` that shall be aborted